-A campaign for funds for the completion of the Community House has been conducted for the last week with gratifying success, preceded as it was by a week of admirable publicity. success, preceded as it was by a week of admirable publicity.
-Both the campaign and publicity have been conducted by Gardner Osborn.
-A daily paper called Community House Comments appeared at our doors for a week.
-On Friday evening, May 18, a dinner of the collectors was held at the West Side Club which was characterized by enthusiasm, when Dr. T. C. Chalmers, Dr. J. A. Corscaden, H. L. Willson, Rev. C. E. Silcox, S. W. Eckman and others spoke.
+A campaign for funds for the completion of the Community House has been conducted for the last week with gratifying secess, preceded as it was by a week of admirable publicity. the campaign and publicity have been conducted by and or Osborn.
+A daily paper called Community House mments appeared at our doors for a week.
+On Friday rening, May 18, a dinner of the collectors was held at the est Side Club which was characterized by enthusiasm, when Dr. T. C. Chalmers, Dr. J. A. Corscaden, H. L. Willson, C. E. Silcox, S. W. Eckman and others spoke.